Quackarooni/Better-Add-Menu/README.md

 ![user_preferences.webp](docs/user_preferences.webp)

-- `Show Assets Menu` - Toggles visibility of the *"Assets"* menu, which contains nodegroup assets from the user's asset library.

 - `Show Deprecated Menu` - Toggles visibility of the *"Deprecated"* menu, which contains nodes that are intended to be phased out of use.

+- `Show Header Icons` - Toggle icons for header labels of submenus.

+- `Show Asset Nodegroups` - Toggles visibility of the *"Assets"* menu, which contains nodegroup assets from the user's asset library.

 #### Keymap List: